Fork me on GitHub

 Please note that MAME is a registered trademark of Gregory Ember, and permission is required to use the "MAME" name, logo or wordmark.

-There’s been plenty more happening, including a new LCD shader from cgwg, all the latest FM Towns software dumps, fixes for recent regressions, and more code modernisation.
-You can read all about it in the whatsnew.txt file, and get the source and 64-bit Windows binary packages from the download page.
+You can read about everything that’s been going on in the whatsnew.txt file, and the source and 64-bit Windows binary packages are available from the download page.

 Read the rest of this entry »